marinasundstrom/FileViewer2/README.md

 ## Issues
 * When focusing an item in the Item View, the corresponding item does not get selected in the Tree View.
-* The "Go Back" does not get enabled or disabled when navigating using the tree view.
+* The "Go Back" disabled/enabled state does not get updated when navigating using the tree view.

 Watch out for comments in code!